sekassel-archive/CoronaTrackerEsp32/README.md

    <img src="doc\images\WiFI_1.png" style="zoom: 10%;" /><img src="doc\images\WiFi_2.png" style="zoom: 10%;" />

 7. The ESP will now start initialization and afterwards simulating the CWA-App.

+## Known Issues

+- After initial configuration, WiFi credentials can not be changed without re-flashing the device.
+- WiFi Credentials will be lost if the device looses power.
+- There is no official protocol for uploading infected keys.
+- Power consumption is a problem on small batteries.
+- Time displayed is always in CEST.
+- There is no real solution for full storage.